bufbuild-ru/docs/docs/bsr/generated-sdks/maven/index.md

 :::

+::: tip Note
-::: tip The `name` value is important for using private generated SDKs because it must be prefixed to each Gradle property that makes up the header credentials.
+The `name` value is important for using private generated SDKs because it must be prefixed to each Gradle property that makes up the header credentials.
 :::

 To specify the actual header credentials as Gradle properties, you can set them in your `~/.gradle/gradle.properties` file, or in any other way that Gradle allows [Gradle properties to be specified](https://docs.gradle.org/current/userguide/build_environment.html#sec:gradle_configuration_properties) (command-line, environment variables, etc.):